Call for Presenters

 Outdoor Lesson Demonstrations

-The Outdoor Lesson spaces will take place around the hotel property on lawn or turf areas surrounded by landscaping shrubbery.
-See photos of hotel outdoor spaces.
+The Outdoor Lesson spaces will take place around the hotel property on lawn or patio areas, some surrounded by landscaping shrubbery.
 Shade structures, projection and amplification will not be provided outdoors.

 Classroom Cooking Demonstrations

-Share a 5-minute inspiring story or concept in a concurrent session for ~80 people or on the main stage for ~500 people.
+Share a 5-minute inspiring story or concept at a general session on the main stage for 700+ people.

 What: Lightning Talks often include storytelling and the engaging presentation of an exciting idea.
-For more information on Lightning Talks, click here, and/or watch videos of Main Stage Lighting Talks from the 2022 Summit here
+For more information on Lightning Talks, click here, and/or watch videos of Main Stage Lighting Talks from the 2022 Summit and the 2024 Summit.

-What: Field Trips are off site excursions to school and garden program sites, lunch and bus transportation will be provided.
+What: Field Trips are off-site excursions to local school, educational garden or edible education program sites.
+Lunch and bus transportation will be provided.

-When: Field Trips will take place Saturday, March 16.
-Buses leave from Torrey Pines Hilton no later than 10am and return to hotel no later than 2pm.
+When: Field Trips will take place Saturday, February 21.
+Buses leave from the Arizona Grand Resort no later than 10am and return to hotel no later than 2pm.

 Field Trip hosts are invited to apply for a site enhancement grant to support the preparation of their tour sites.
 See details and apply in the application.